 To strengthen the ability of California museums to contribute to the education of young people during out-of-school hours and, ultimately, to improve their academic achievement.

-Irvine contracted with Museum Management Consultants to conduct an evaluation of the Museum Youth Initiative to assess the progress of participating museums, help them refine their programs and determine if the initiative's goals to improve the academic achievement of initiative participants was achieved.
+Irvine contracted with Museum Management Consultants to conduct an evaluation of the Museum Youth Initiative to assess the progress of participating museums, help them refine their programs, and determine if the initiative’s goals to improve the academic achievement of initiative participants were achieved.

 From a more qualitative perspective, the evaluation documented experiences and lessons of interest to the broader museum field.
-Based on interviews with museum leaders and practitioners, there was particular interest in the field regarding recruitment and retention of youth participants, program quality, outcomes and financially sustaining museum youth programs.
-The final report on the Museum Youth Initiative, Museums After School (PDF, 1.1 MB), expanded upon the evaluation information to address these issues and also the larger questions of the unique assets that museums bring to after-school programming and in offering high quality learning opportunities for young people.
+Based on interviews with museum leaders and practitioners, there was particular interest in the field regarding recruitment and retention of youth participants, program quality, outcomes, and financially sustaining museum youth programs.
+The final report on the Museum Youth Initiative, Museums After School, expanded upon the evaluation information to address these issues and also the larger questions of the unique assets that museums bring to after-school programming and in offering high quality learning opportunities for young people.